Proverbs 15:11

 If God sees even the realm of death, He certainly knows the human heart.

-11 Sheol and Abaddon are before Yahweh— how much more then the hearts of the children of men!
+11 Sheol and Abaddon lie open before the LORD—how much more the hearts of men!

 If God sees even the realm of death, He certainly knows the human heart.